Car Electrics Inspection, Repair & Replacement Cost Guides

 How much is an electric diagnostic?

 In the majority of cases, if a car won’t start it is most likely due to an electrical fault.
-In this case, a “Car Won’t Start” diagnostic carried out by a mechanic will go through the diagnostic error codes and read live data to pinpoint the cause(s) of the issue.
+In this case, a “Car Won’t Start” diagnostic carried out by a mechanic will carry out electrical tests, go through the diagnostic error codes and read live data to pinpoint the cause(s) of the issue.
 The cost for an electrical diagnostic can range from £70-£100 depending on the type of vehicle.

 What causes car electrical problems?